thestacksmith/thestacksmith-infra/README.md

 ## 🧱 Stack Overview

-- GitHub Actions for CI/CD
+- GitHub Actions or Jenkins for CI/CD
 - Terraform for infrastructure-as-code
 - Docker + ECS/GKE for containerized services
 - AWS (or GCP) for scalable cloud foundation
-- Netlify for frontend/static hosting
+- Frontend, Backend or Full-Stack

 ---